tmtsoftware/csw/docs/src/main/commons/command.md

 ### submitAllAndWait
 `SubmitAll` can be used to send multiple commands sequentially to the same component.
 This could be used to send initialization commands to an HCD, for instance.
-The argument for `submitAllAndWait` is a list of commands. `SubmitAll` returns a list of `SubmitResponse`s--one for each command in the list.
+The argument for `submitAllAndWait` is a list of commands. `SubmitAll` returns a list of `SubmitResponse`s -- one for each command in the list.
 While `submitAndWait` returns a `SubmitResponse` as a Future, `submitAllAndWait` returns a list of `SubmitResponse`s as a future, which completes when all the commands in the list have completed.